oldweb-today/oldweb-today/README.md

 The network stack (compiled to WASM) is running in a separate web worker.
 The Basilisk emulator is compiled with Emscripten and also runs in a separate worker.
 A SharedArrayBuffer is needed to communicate between them.
 The v86 emulator runs in the main thread and communicates via the network worker via BroadcastChannel messaging.

+For native mode / Ruffle emulator, no emulated browser is used, but the Ruffle emulator is injected into loaded pages to take over rendering any Flash that may be present on the page.

 ## Deployment